ClusterHQ/dvol/TENTATIVE-TRANSCRIPTS-v0.2.rst

 transcript::

     $ dvol commit -m'A message'
     You have not identified yourself.
-Log into a volume hub or using dvol config:
+Log into a volume hub with dvol login or identify yourself with dvol config:

         dvol config user.name "My Name"
-        dvol config user.email
+        dvol config user.email user@domain.com

 configuration
 -------------